-The following Concession Card holders are entitled to receive their first annual Resident Parking Permit or Visitor Parking Permit or Foreshore Parking Permit (or 360 Visitor Parking - single-use short-term Permits or 360 Foreshore Parking - single-use short-term Permits when an ePermit solution is in place) free of charge with subsequent permits charged at half price:
+The following Concession Card holders are entitled to a discounted fee of \$25 for each Resident Parking Permit, Combined Parking Permit, Visitor Parking Permit or Foreshore Parking Permit (or 360 Visitor Parking - single-use short-term Permits or 360 Foreshore Parking - single-use short-term Permits when an ePermit solution is in place).
+Concession card holders experiencing financial hardship can apply to waive the \$25 fee by applying through the Permit Eligibility Review.